-Whether you prefer knee- or ankle-length socks, a warm pair of socks is critical for staying comfortable during winter workouts.
+Whether you prefer knee or ankle-length socks, a warm pair of socks is critical for staying comfortable during winter workouts.
 Nike socks combine warmth with underfoot cushioning in breathable, moisture-wicking materials, such as wool and cotton-polyester blends.

 Shoes for Winter Workouts

-1. Nike Weatherized Running Shoes
+1. Nike Weatherised Running Shoes

 2. Nike Boots

 For low-intensity workouts, especially those that involve traipsing through snow, a pair of Nike boots make for ideal footwear.
-Find heavy-duty boots made with GORE-TEX waterproofing materials or durable leather to keep out cold and wet conditions.
+Find heavy-duty boots made from GORE-TEX waterproofing materials or durable leather to keep out cold and wet conditions.

 These boots feature all the benefits of top-tier running shoes, such as cushioned, foam midsoles and Nike Air Zoom technology underfoot to absorb impact on every step.